Our Management Approach

 This policy is revised at least every three years or as otherwise needed and is structured around three areas of action: implementing best optimization and processing practices at each mining stage; investing in R&D and technology, including new value chains for tailings and slag; and implementing dry processing where permitted by geological conditions.

 Our dry processing model utilizes the natural moisture contained in the ore.
-We perform monthly reviews of data on mining - metallurgical waste production, disposal and value recovery, with reports generated for both internal and external stakeholders.
+We perform monthly reviews of data on mining - metallurgical waste production, disposal and value recovery, with reports generated by both internal and external stakeholders.

 Where no value recovery option is available, tailings are disposed of in dams in accordance with Vale’s Dam Safety and Geotechnical Mining Structures Policy.
 See here for further information on dam management and dam safety.